Hong Kong–Macau Ferry Terminal

-The Hong Kong–Macau Ferry Terminal is a ferry terminal and heliport, centrally located in Hong Kong.
-It is also known as the Macau Ferry Terminal, the Hong Kong-Macau Ferry Pier or the Shun Tak Heliport, and has an ICAO code of VHSS.
+The Hong Kong–Macau Ferry Terminal is a ferry terminal and heliport located in Sheung Wan on Hong Kong Island.
+It is also known as the Macau Ferry Terminal, the Hong Kong-Macau Ferry Pier or the Shun Tak Heliport, and has an ICAO code of VHST.

 The terminal is one of the several in Hong Kong that provide ferry services to Macau and cities in southern China.
 Scheduled helicopter service is provided to Macau, with charter services to other regional destinations.

-The terminal is located in Sheung Wan, immediately to the west of Hong Kong's main business district, on the north shore of Hong Kong Island.
+The terminal is located immediately to the west of Hong Kong's main business district, on the north shore of Hong Kong Island.
 It is connected to the territory's Mass Transit Railway, and well served by other forms of public transport.
 The terminal forms part of the Shun Tak Centre, a commercial and transport complex.

 History

 Scheduled ferries have run between Hong Kong and Macau since the earliest days of the Hong Kong colony.
 Ferries to Macau departed from the old Macau Ferry Piers at this location from at least the mid-20th century, although in the 1960s the steamships – Tak Sing, Dai Loy, Fat Shan and the (more luxurious) Macao – would take around four hours for the trip.
 Also part of the present site was the famous Western Market.

 In 1971, the Fat Shan sunk as the result of Typhoon Rose while on its way to Macau.
-92 out of 96 aboard died, most of them crew members.
-They were carrying no passengers.
+92 out of 96 aboard died, with most of them being crew members.
+It was carrying no passengers.

-The ferry terminal, including ferry routes, was temporarily suspended from 4 February 2020 until further notice, due to the COVID-19 pandemic.
+The ferry terminal, including ferry routes, was temporarily suspended from 4 February 2020 until 8 January 2023 due to the COVID-19 pandemic.